 Configuring the Studio to use the MapR client:

 MapR Hadoop cluster metadata is created manually.
-This requires having information about your cluster, such as the Namenode URI, Resource Manager address.
+This requires having information about your cluster, such as the Namenode URI, Resource Manager address, or Job Tracker URI, depending on whether you’re using YARN or MapReduce v1.
 You may also need other information, such as the Job history or Resource Manager scheduler location.

 - In Studio > Repository > Metadata , right-click Hadoop Cluster , then click Create Hadoop Cluster :

 2. In the Name box, enter MapRCluster and click Next .
 The Hadoop Configuration Import Wizard opens: